alumet-dev/alumet/plugins/perf/README.md

 ## Metrics

-Here are the metrics collected by the plugin source.
+Here are the metrics collected by the plugin's source.
-Collected metrics respect the following format:
+All the metrics are counters.

+To learn more about the standard events, please refer to the [`perf_event_open` manual](https://man7.org/linux/man-pages/man2/perf_event_open.2.html).
+To list the events that are available on your machine, run the `perf list` command.

 **For hardware related metrics:**